DianaMukaliyeva/landing-page/README.md

 ## Instruction

-Go to [landing page](https://dianamukaliyeva.github.io/landing-page/) or clone this repository and open `index.html` with Browser.
+Click [here](https://dianamukaliyeva.github.io/landing-page/) or clone this repository and open `index.html` with Browser.

 ## Acknowledgments